 When you apply for a protective order, you must supply the following information:

 The victim should file for the order as soon after the incident has occurred as possible.
-Additionally, if other incidents of family violence have occurred, the victim needs to provide this information to the attorney who files the protective order application.
+Additionally, if other incidents family violence, sexual assault, human trafficking or stalking have occurred, the victim needs to provide this information to the attorney who files the protective order application.

 What Does it Cost?

-The court shall require the offender to pay the fees incurred in connection with the protective order unless the offender shows good cause or is indigent.
+The court may require the offender to pay the fees incurred in connection with the protective order unless the offender shows good cause or is indigent.

 How Long Does it Take to Receive and How Long Does it Remain in Effect?

 Unless a later date is requested by the applicant, the court shall set a hearing date no later than 14 days after the application is filed.
 If, however, the court finds from the information contained in the application that there is a clear and present danger of family violence, the court may immediately issue a temporary ex parte order.
 The temporary order is valid for up to 20 days.
-Final protective orders are effective for up to one year.
+Final protective orders are effective for 2 years, unless another length of time is specified.

 What Happens if the Protective Order is Violated?